The Dos and Don'ts of Monitoring Employee Office Attendance

 The YAROOMS platform provides an automated and efficient holistic approach to workplace experience.
 Besides its robust workplace analytics capabilities designed to empower administrators, including facility managers and HR professionals, it combines tech and data so you can manage your workplace smarter, not harder.

-Among its features, the Presence report allows these administrators to obtain a comprehensive list of individuals present at the office within a specified location on a particular day or timeframe.
+Among its features, the Presence report allows administrators to obtain a comprehensive list of individuals present at the office within a specified location on a particular day or timeframe.
 Additionally, the People report provides valuable insights into metrics such as no-shows, average time to check-in, and the frequency of space bookings for each user.
 Furthermore, the Space Utilization report furnishes data on metrics like average and maximum space utilization, instances of no-shows, and the total number of bookings within a chosen time frame.

 How to Create a Healthy Office Attendance Policy